abougouffa/pyIslam/README.md

 islamic-lib
 ===========

-islamic-lib is a python library to calculate prayer times and convert between gregorian and hijri Now, the library can does:
+islamic-lib is a python library to calculate prayer times and convert between gregorian and hijri.
+Now, the library can does:

 	*Prayer times calculation